Editorial

 Pendergrass, K., Eyer, K..
 Microbiome Medicine Roundtable, Volume I, Issue I.

-Evaluates MC1R agonism (melanotan I/afamelanotide and melanotan II) as a metallomics-informed therapeutic strategy.
-Proposes that MC1R activation biases pigment chemistry toward eumelanin, expanding metal sequestration capacity and reducing iron-driven ferroptosis in dopaminergic neurons.
+Evaluates MC1R agonism (melanotan I/afamelanotide and melanotan II) as a metallomics-informed therapeutic strategy for Parkinson’s disease, proposing that MC1R activation biases pigment chemistry toward eumelanin and reduces iron-driven ferroptosis.

 The Microbiome Medicine Roundtable Method: From Mechanism to Testable Intervention